Zyplos/architect-arena/README.md

 - Added door and fire sound effects to puzzle room
 - Resized puzzle room to fit level template
 - Added more varied pressure pads and doors to puzzle room design

+## Assignment 8 Checkpoint

+Several critical bugs that Alpha testers pointed out were also fixed.
+The Architect had issues placing down Level Blocks, sometimes two would spawn at the same time, or one would spawn inside another.
+The highlight showing where the Level Block would be inconsistent, this was fixed as well.
+It has also been changed to be more visible.
+There was a hint text that would show what the next Level Block being placed would be.
+This was removed, which is fine since this information is repeated on the side of the screen.